 Customers will have 26 days between Black Friday and Christmas this year.
-This is one fewer than last year and five fewer than 2012.
+This is one less than last year and five fewer than 2012.

 With so many big box stores extending their deals to begin on Thanksgiving Day, it was an infamously bad year for retailers and etailers both in 2013.
 To see any kind of success this year, understanding the online landscape and being able to adapt to it will be key.

 Here are three trends to keep an eye on that will have an impact this holiday season.

 No, this one probably doesn’t surprise you, but I think it’s important to mention.
 Customers are spending more and more time online . . . but less and less time on retail sites.

 Customers continue to demand more from etailers, especially during the holidays, and if their high expectations aren’t met, they’ll move onto a different site that will meet them.

 How do you attract and retain these customers?

 74% of shoppers said a simple, streamlined shopping cart that makes checkout fast and easy was extremely important to them.